-The full program of road safety upgrades will be delivered over a two year period and will be completed in mid-2021.
+The full program of road safety upgrades will be delivered over a two year period and will be completed in 2021.

 Once the required safety upgrades are complete, it is anticipated that speed limits will be increased as follows:

-- Andamooka Road – in the second half of 2020
+- Clay Wells Road – in the first quarter of 2021

-- Riddoch Highway – in the second half of 2020
+- Riddoch Highway – in the first quarter of 2021

-- Goyder Highway – in the first half of 2021
+- Browns Well Highway – in the second quarter of 2021

 Image: Cleve Road narrow road shoulder to be sealed